Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/EmittedJavascript.md

 The second call to `map` is passed an anonymous function that doesn't involve any other capabilities, the analysis picks the synchronous version `List_map`.

+This static analysis is necessarily conservative, and may occasionally call the asynchronous version of a function where the synchrhonous version would suffice.
+When using the VSCode extension, the hover information for a call will note if the call is asynchronous.